Retrieving data with Perl DBI DBD::ODBC

 $stmt->execute(undef); # pass NULL as parameter

 but with some databases this does not work.
-In ODBC terms, the above code results in a call to the ODBC API SQLBindParameter with a data pointer of NULL and a indicator of SQL_NULL_DATA.
-Some ODBC drivers and databases will not select all the rows where the column is NULL when this method is used.
-As shown above a standard way of selecting a column which is NULL is "where column is null" but you cannot parameterise this.
+In ODBC terms, the above code results in a call to the ODBC API SQLBindParameter with a data pointer of NULL and an indicator of SQL_NULL_DATA.
+Some ODBC drivers and databases do not select all the rows where the column is NULL when this method is used.
+As shown above, a standard way of selecting a NULL column is where column is null, but you can't parameterise this.
 This has been the subject of much discussion and one method put forward is:

 my $test = undef;